What is a ground source heat pump and does it save money?

 You’ll need a large outdoor space

 Your property should have a large enough garden or outdoor area where the pipes will be buried in the ground.
-There are two options: via boreholes (vertically) and via ground loop trenches (horizontally).
+There are two options: via boreholes (vertically) and via a ground loop system (horizontally).

 ground loops versus boreholes